What is the Difference Between Extortion and Blackmail?

 Thank you for reading Legal Lad’s Quick and Dirty Tips for a More Lawful Life.

-You can send questions and comments to firstname.lastname@example.org or call them in to the voicemail line at 206-202-4LAW.
-Please note that doing so will not create an attorney-client relationship and will be used for the purposes of this article only.
+You can send questions and comments to firstname.lastname@example.org.
+Please note that doing so will not create an attorney-client relationship and will be used for the purposes of this article.